Jan Petersen (historian)

 Jan Greve Thaulow Petersen (October 20, 1887 - March 3, 1967) was a Norwegian archaeologist.

 Biography

 He was the son of Hans Henrik Petersen (1827–1906) and Elisabeth Cæcilie Thaulow (1845–1901).
 His father was the principal of Trondheim Cathedral School.

-Petersen became a cand.philos. in history in 1914 at the University of Oslo and the following year was employed as a curator at the University's Antiquities Collection.
+Petersen became a cand. pilot. in history in 1914 at the University of Oslo and the following year was employed as a curator at the University's Antiquities Collection.
 Petersen received a dr.philos. in archeology during 1919.
 Petersen was director of the Stavanger Museum from 1923 to 1958.